Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v26-1.md

 > Update any usage of the `NotifyPropertyChanged` method to the new [SetProperty](xref:ActiproSoftware.ObservableObjectBase.SetProperty*) method.
 >
 > For any scenarios where updating a backing field is not required, call the [OnPropertyChanged](xref:ActiproSoftware.ObservableObjectBase.OnPropertyChanged*) method instead of the `NotifyPropertyChanged` method.
+>
+> To ensure a consistent API, all classes that implement `INotifyPropertyChanged` that do not derive from `ObservableObjectBase` have also deprecated the `NotifyPropertyChanged` method in favor of new `OnPropertyChanged` and `SetProperty` methods that match `ObservableObjectBase`.

 ### DisposableObjectBase Migrated